pingidentity/pingidentity-devops-getting-started/docs/deployPFMultiRegionAWS.md

 # Deploy a multi-region PingFederate cluster in AWS

-In this example, we'll use 2 PingFederate clusters, each in a different Amazon Web Services (AWS) region.
+In this example, we'll deploy 2 PingFederate clusters, each in a different Amazon Web Services (AWS) region.
 An AWS virtual private cloud (VPC) is assigned and dedicated to each cluster.
 Throughout this document, "VPC" is synonymous with "cluster".

 ## Prerequisites